 - Travel costs to and from your medical treatments

 Depending on the size of the vehicles involved, damage to your car may be significant after a rear-end accident.
 You have a right to recover any costs for vehicle repair or replacement.
 The same holds true for damage to personal property in your car at the time of the crash.

-You’ll likely have to miss work because of the accident and your injuries.
+You will likely have to miss work because of the accident and your injuries.
 However, your lawyer will make sure you receive financial compensation for any lost wages you incurred due to the collision.
 In the event you are self-employed or run a small business, the losses could be even greater.

 Examples of emotional damages you can sue for after a rear-end collision include: